 Who Should Apply?

-The MA in Journalism is aimed at graduates, across various disciplines, who want a foundation in the practice and theory of journalism, and want to pursue journalism as a career.
-Accordingly the MA is aimed at producing journalists who are not only proficient in practical and professional techniques but who have a wide and critical understanding of the roles and purpose of journalism.
+The MA in Journalism is aimed at graduates, across various disciplines, who want a foundation in the practice and theory of journalism, and want to pursue journalism and or media practice as a career.
+Accordingly the MA is aimed at producing journalists and media professionals who are not only proficient in practical and professional techniques but who have a wide and critical understanding of the roles and purpose of journalism and media in general.

 Applicants who have no journalistic record can be considered for the course if they have good academic achievement and/or relevant experience, can write well, and can demonstrate serious commitment to working in journalism.